Duckworth wins Illinois House seat over Tea Party incumbent

-CHICAGO Democrat Tammy Duckworth, a decorated Iraq War veteran who headed President Barack Obama's Department of Veteran Affairs, beat an incumbent Republican on Tuesday as Democrats gained four U.S. House seats in the president's home state of Illinois.
+CHICAGO Democrat Tammy Duckworth, a decorated Iraq War veteran who headed President Barack Obama's Department of Veteran Affairs, beat incumbent Republican Joe Walsh for an Illinois congressional seat on Tuesday.

 Backed by the Tea Party movement, Walsh was elected in 2010 by just 292 votes and joined a class of first-term Republicans whose resistance to compromise was a hallmark of a dysfunctional Congress.

-Although Republicans will retain the majority in the U.S. House of Representatives, Democrats gained four House seats in Illinois.
-Democrats defeated two other incumbent Republicans in Chicago suburban districts, Judy Biggert and Robert Dold, and an incumbent Republican in a central Illinois district, Bobby Schilling.
+Although Republicans will retain the majority in the U.S. House of Representatives, Democrats gained three House seats in Illinois, defeating two other incumbent Republicans in Chicago suburban districts, Judy Biggert and Robert Dold.

-Democrats Bill Foster, Brad Schneider and Cheri Bustos defeated Biggert, Dold and Schilling, respectively, in districts that were redrawn to favor Democrats after the 2010 census.
+Democrats Bill Foster and Brad Schneider defeated Biggert and Dold, respectively, in districts that were redrawn to favor Democrats after the 2010 census.

-The victories mean that Democrats in Illinois succeeded in reversing a Republican gain of four U.S. House seats in 2010.
+In Illinois, Democrats began the election year determined to reverse a Republican gain of four U.S. House seats in 2010.
 The powerful Illinois state house speaker, Michael Madigan, used Democratic power in state government to redraw election districts in a way that would help Democratic candidates.

 Duckworth, who was featured at the Democratic National Convention, opened up a double-digit lead after Walsh said on October 18 that abortion was never necessary to save a woman's life.
 The congressman later softened his remarks, which were criticized by medical experts, to say such instances were "extremely rare."